Ks89/My-MEAN-website-client/README.md

 ## Thanks
 A special thanks to the authors of these books, because very useful to understand how to develop a modern web application: [BOOK1](https://www.manning.com/books/getting-mean-with-mongo-express-angular-and-node) and [BOOK2](https://www.manning.com/books/angular-2-development-with-typescript).
-Also to [this project](https://github.com/AngularClass/angular2-webpack-starter)
+Also to [this project](https://github.com/AngularClass/angular2-webpack-starter) and [this one](https://github.com/qdouble/angular-webpack2-starter/)

 ## License